 Wine & Balsamic Marinated Filet Mignon

 - Whisk all ingredients together until well blended.
-Add the meat and the marinade to a resealable bag and refrigerate for at least 2 hours.
+Add the meat and the marinade to a resealable bag and refrigerate for at least 2 hours or overnight.

-- Discard marinade and let rest at room temperature at least 15 minutes prior to grilling to your desired internal temperature.
+- Discard marinade and allow meat to rest at room temperature for 15 minutes prior to grilling to your desired internal temperature.

 Visit the recipe index to search for more recipes by category.

 Connect with me on Social Media